romac/malachite/qa/README.md

 The configuration is stored in the `/data` folder on the server which is shared over NFS with the QA nodes.

 The `cc` server also hosts a Prometheus server with Grafana for monitoring the nodes and an ElasticSearch database with Kibana to collect the logs.
 The services can be reached at their default port 3000 and port 5601.
-The ElasticSearch password is printed by Terraform.
-(Username is `elastic`.)

 Finally, the `cc` server also works as the DNS server for the QA nodes.
 All node IPs can be resolved by simple names on the servers.
 This is especially useful when configuring persistent peers.